maxtuno/slime-sat-solver/README.txt

 - 2.0 Performance
 - Full Raspbian Compatibility

-build on windows with macOS and Linux: sh build.sh
+build on macOS and Linux:
+sh build.sh

 build on windows with MinGW-w64: